score-json/json/TSF/trustable/statements/JLS-05.md

     Erikhu1: 1.0
 ---

-The nlohmann/json library is widely used and actively maintained; bugs and misbehaviours are tracked publicly and transparently.
+nlohmann/json is widely used and actively maintained; bugs and misbehaviours are tracked publicly and transparently.